 External Audits

-One month before the planned External Audit period Quality Organization assigns Auditors for External Audit.
-Notifies assigned Auditors, defines the scope, purpose and objects of External Audit and auditing criteria.
+One month before the planned External Audit period Quality Organization assigns Auditors for External Audit listed on currently valid version of {{ AuditorsList }}.
+Notifies assigned Auditors, who shall define the scope, purpose and objects of External Audit and auditing criteria.

 Auditors confirm their participation, contact, negotiate, request internal Auditee provide and confirm appropriate Auditing period (exact External Audit dates).
-Provides Auditee with detailed <AuditPlan> upon request.
+Provides Auditee with detailed {{ AuditPlan }} according to {{ AuditPlan }} Form.

 In case of disagreement or other circumstances, the Auditors escalate the Issue to Quality Organization to resolve it.

-Deviations from the annual Audits plans
+Deviations from the annual Audits programme

 An Internal or External Audit can be expedited or postponed in the following situations: